OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/01-Testing_for_Session_Management_Schema.md

 - Token Structure & Information Leakage

 The first stage is to examine the structure and content of a Session ID provided by the application.
-A common mistake is to include specific data in the Token instead of issuing a generic value and referencing real data at the server side.
+A common mistake is to include specific data in the Token instead of issuing a generic value and referencing real data server-side.

 If the Session ID is clear-text, the structure and pertinent data may be immediately obvious as the following: